 The risk-neutral probability is a theoretical probability of future outcomes adjusted for risk.
 There are two main assumptions behind this concept:

-The current value of asset equals to its expected payoff discounted at the risk-free rate.
+- The current value of an asset is equal to its expected payoff discounted at the risk-free rate.

 Binomial Option Pricing Model